bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 }
 ```

-This method check the type of equipment we have and then either equips or removes it from the slot for that type.
+This method checks the type of equipment we have and then either equips or removes it from the slot for that type.

 Now we can add this component to our `Actor` class in `entity.ts`.
 First make sure you add the import for `Equipment` at
 the top of the file.
 Then update `Actor` to look like this: